 - Speak in a loud voice and be assertive if someone catches you by surprise.

-Because criminals are looking for vulnerabilities, speaking and acting with authority could make an intruder back down, Judd said.
+Because criminals are looking for vulnerabilities, speaking and acting with authority could make an intruder back down, Judd says.
 “Create boundaries.
 Don’t appear weak or subservient.”

 Danger Zone Number Three: Showing a Property